seanfcottrell/PLPCA/README.md

-# RPLSDSPCA
+# PLPCA
 Robust Persistent Laplacian Supervised Discriminative Sparse Principal Component Analysis

-This work builds upon previous improvements to PCA, most notably the gLPCA procedure of Jiang et. al and the RLSDSPCA procedure of Zhang et. al, by introducing the Persistent Laplacian.
-The Persistent Laplacian is induced via a filtration procedure on the Weighted Graph Laplacian, which is analogous to the Rips complex.
+This work builds upon previous improvements to PCA, most notably the gLPCA procedure of Jiang et. al, the SDSPCA procedure of Feng et. al, and the RLSDSPCA procedure of Zhang et. al, by introducing the Persistent Laplacian.
+The Persistent Laplacian is induced via a filtration procedure on the Weighted Graph Laplacian, which is analogous to the Vietoris Rips complex.
 This term then captures local geometrical structure information through Persistent Spectral Graphs.

 ---